 About 10 minutes walk from Patan Durbar Square lies this Buddhist temple made of high-quality bricks in which thousands of images of Lord Buddha were engraved.
 The terracotta structure is one of the 14th-century Nepalese architectural masterpieces.
 It was constructed by an architect named Avaya Raj.

 RUDRA BARANA MAHABIHAR

 This unique Buddhist monastery complex contains an amazing collection of five images and statues in metal, stone, and wood.
 Many Kings in ancient times were crowned in this monastery.
 Many of the treasures offered by the devotees can be seen here even today.

 TEMPLES OF RED MACHHENDRANATH AND MINNATHE

-The temple of red Machhendranath, built in 1408 A.D. is situated at tabahal, Red Machhendranath also known as Avalikiteshwor is housed here in for six months another six month in Bungamati, the temple of Minnath is situated at Tangal, which is supposed to be ilder then the temple of Red Machhendranath.
+The temple of red Machhendranath, built in 1408 A.D. is situated at tabahal, Red Machhendranath also was known as Avalikiteshwor is housed here in for six months another six months in Bungamati, the temple of Minnath is situated at Tangal, which is supposed to be older than the temple of Red Machhendranath.